 Introduction

-Well, howdy to all readers in online land!
+Well, howdy to each online reader!

-The Nominal (from an Everlasting Perspective)
+The Nominal from an Everlasting Perspective

-Also, on 5/26/2020, our COVID-19 “Stimulus Check,” from “Uncle,” arrived finally.
-The USA's money was probably borrowed from China, the nation that started the COVID-19 insanity.
+Also on that day, our COVID-19 “stimulus check” from “Uncle” finally arrived.
+The federal money was probably borrowed from China, the nation that started the COVID-19 insanity.

-Protests, in a civilized fashion, are valid, because of our God-given rights, as affirmed but not given in the Constitution.
+Protests in a civilized fashion are valid, because of our God-given rights, as affirmed but not given in the Constitution.
 Rioting and looting, however, are not valid.
 It will all stop eventually.
 The white police officer and the other officers involved are facing judgment.
 I hope that the black man, who was killed, and the officers were or are ready for everlasting judgment.
 That’s the big picture, y’all!

 Final (12th) Massage